jessicaphan193/DATA115-Dataset_Project/README.md

 Within the .csv files, I kept the original data, and the other file is the one with the deleted address, lat, and long columns since they were unnecessary data.

 ## Visualization
+When condensing down to the first 25 locations, all these locations are under 5 stars rating.
+The highest seems to be 4.5.

 ![alt text](https://github.com/jessicaphan193/DATA115-Dataset_Project/blob/main/Rplot01.png)